taghad/Learning/README.md

 # Learning

-writing some codes to advance
+Writing some codes to advance

 ### Prerequisites

-little knowledge about some data structures and algorithms
+Little knowledge about some data structures and algorithms

 ```
 BFS(breadth-first-search), linkedList, etc.